boseji/docker-examples/06_Multistage-Prod-build-go-web-app/Readme.md

 For more details: https://docs.docker.com/develop/develop-images/multistage-build/

 In our case we are having one build image and then pushing the executable into the actual production image.
 Docker allows creation of multiple images in the same docker file.
-But we need to have some way of identifing and using the specific images and their contents.
+But we need to have some way of identifying and using the specific images and their contents.

 The Multi-stage build solves this adding 3 important features: